humhub/documentation/docs/develop/stream.md

 contains of the following components:

  - **Stream action** responsible for handling stream requests
- - **Stream query** responsible for fetching and filtering the stream result
+ - **StreamQuery** responsible for fetching and filtering the stream result
  - **StreamViewer** widget responsible for rendering the stream container in the view
- - **Stream navigation** (optional) can be used to render a filter navigation for your stream
+ - **Stream filter navigation** (optional) can be used to render a filter navigation for your stream

 The following sections explain the different components of a stream by implementing a custom content info stream.
 Our custom stream will render stream entries in form of content metadata blocks by extending the dashboard stream.
 Furthermore,